How To Use 4 Different Types Of Keywords For Your Google Ads?

 Broad match This is used widely and will match searches with any words in any order (including synonyms) that include the target keyword.
 For example, if you use broad match on luxury villas, your ad might be displayed if a user types "luxury cars," "expensive villas," or "luxury interior."

 Broad Match Modified: This match type is created by a + sign in front of your keywords.
-So Google understand that the search query must include that term with + sign.
+So Google understands that the search query must include that term with + sign.
 For example, if you use a broad match modified as +luxury +villas, your ad might be displayed if a user types luxury goods, luxury phones, luxury interior, luxury automobiles, etc.

 Phrase Match: Keyword phrases are multiple words contained in quotation marks.
 Your ad will only appear when a user queries your key phrase using your keywords in the exact order you enter them, but there might be other words either before or after that phrase.
-For example, if you give "formal shoes" then your ad will be shown to anyone searching leather formal shoes, formal shoes for office, uniform with formal shoes, etc.
+For example, if you give "formal shoes" then your ad will be shown to anyone searching for leather formal shoes, formal shoes for the office, uniform with formal shoes, etc.

 So when you use these keywords match type properly, the probability that your ad will be shown to the right prospect increases.